Fish and Aquatic Life

 Klawitter Creek, T16N, R9E, Section 22, Surface Acres = 21.3, Miles = 14.7, Gradient = 7.4 feet per mile

 From: Poff, Ronald J. and Threinen, C.W., 1963.
 Lake and Stream Classification Project.
 Surface Water Resources of Marquette County, Wisconsin Department of Natural Resources, Madison, WI.

 Author Aquatic Biologist

-The 2018 assessments of Klawitter Creek showed impairment by phosphorus; new total phosphorus sample data exceeded 2018 WisCALM listing criteria for the Fish and Aquatic Life use, however, available biological data did not indicate impairment (i.e. no macroinvertebrate or fish Index of Biotic Integrity (IBI) scored in the "poor" condition category).
-Based on the most updated information, this water is proposed for the impaired waters list.
+The 2018 assessments of Klawitter Creek showed impairment by phosphorus; new total phosphorus sample data exceeded the 2018 WisCALM listing criteria for the Fish and Aquatic Life use.
+Available biological data did not indicate impairment (i.e. no macroinvertebrate or fish Index of Biotic Integrity (IBI) scored in the "poor" condition category).
+Based on the most updated information, this water was proposed for the impaired waters list.

 Author Ashley Beranek

 Wisconsin has over 84,000 miles of streams, 15,000 lakes and milllions of acres of wetlands.
 Assessing the condition of this vast amount of water is challenging.
 The state's water monitoring program uses a media-based, cross-program approach to analyze water condition.
 An updated monitoring strategy (2015-2020) is now available.